emiljapelt/scopeland/README.md

 ### Func

 A scope with a positive number of undefined, but named, statements.
 These statements are defined at function application.
-Applications can be partial, and functions can return functions.
+Applications can be partial, and functions return the value of their last operation.

 Examples:
 ```